 • Small weight gain.

-Preschoolers and schoolchildren may have problems with exercise tolerance and frequent inflammatory diseases of the respiratory system.
+Preschoolers and school-age children may have problems with exercise tolerance and frequent inflammatory diseases of the respiratory system.

-A schoolboy with an LLC quickly gets tired and needs a strict daily routine with alternating loads and rest
+A schoolchild with LLC gets tired quickly and needs a strict daily routine with alternating loads and rest

 • Weakness.